 All nominations must be duly proposed and seconded by any 2 members of the association who are eligible to vote for the elections.
 Each nomination shall be countersigned by the nominee in the presence of the President.

-No member car be nominated to more than one office in the same year.
+No member can be nominated to more than one office in the same year.

-Only member expected to reside in Pondicherry/in and around Pondicherry who can attend all the executive meetings without fail for the period of term of office shall be eligible to contest the elections.
+Only a life member expected to reside in Pondicherry/in and around Pondicherry who can attend all the executive meetings without fail for the period of term of office shall be eligible to contest the elections to the post of president, Vice president, Secretary and Treasurer.

 In the event of there being no nominations for a given post the President can nominate a member of the Association to the post during the General Body, after the handing over.